schwarzehund/API/README.md

 To get a collection variable use the .get() method and specify the name of the variable you want to retrieve:

 pm.collectionVariables.get("variableName")

+**Local variables**
+We can also store local variables inside our Test script using JavaScript.

+There are two ways to define a variable in JavaScript: using the const or let keywords. const is for variables that won't change value, whereas let allows you to reassign the value later.

+// -- Defining variables with const --
+const myVar = "This variable can't be reassigned" console.log(myVar) // => This variable can't be reassigned

+// attempt to reassign the value of myVar myVar = "foo"
+//=> [ERROR!]
+Uncaught TypeError: Assignment to constant variable.

+// -- Defining variables with let --
+let myVar2 = "I can change!"
+console.log(myVar2) // => I can change!

+myVar2 = "See, I changed!"
+console.log(myVar2) // => See, I changed!